AdobeDocs/analytics-platform.en/help/connections/consent-reporting-filtering/consent-configure.md

 1. (Optional) In the **[!UICONTROL Filtering]** section, select [!UICONTROL **Enable filtering**] to filter consent data.

    When filtering is enabled, Customer Journey Analytics ingests a visitor's data only if the visitor matches any consent policies that are enabled.
 For more information, see [Consent filtering](/help/connections/consent-reporting-filtering/consent-overview.md#consent-filtering) in [Consent reporting and filtering overview](/help/connections/consent-reporting-filtering/consent-overview.md).

+   For information about when to enable reporting and filtering, see [Consent reporting vs. filtering](/help/connections/consent-reporting-filtering/consent-overview.md#consent-reporting-vs-filtering).

 1. (Optional) Enable filtering for the following marketing actions: